Israeli Innovation in the time of Coronavirus

 When we think of the news from Israel, we tend to think about political or diplomatic headlines.
 But there are also headlines focusing on creativity, innovation and world-changing ideas.

-In this talk, I explain why Israel is one of the most important sources of innovating ideas for the world today -- in all fields.
+In this talk, I kick off with the latest innovation news headlines.
+I explain why Israel is one of the most important sources of innovating ideas for the world today -- in all fields.
 I tell the stories behind some of the wild ideas and how they evolved into real solutions.
 The role of failure --and how to learn from it -- is a key theme in this talk.

 Audiences take away a better understanding of the Israeli culture and community -- and a glimpse of the country’s future.